node-red/node-red.github.io/docs/user-guide/projects/index.md

 After you have created your first project by migrating your existing flow files you can create additional projects.

-Selecting `Project-New...` from the menu opens the Projects dialog.
+Selecting `Projects -> New` from the menu opens the Projects dialog.

 This provides three options: